Guide to MetaCyc

 This guide provides additional information on the MetaCyc database (DB) beyond that found in other MetaCyc publications [1, 2, 3, 4, 5, 6, 7, 8, 9], to help users of the database understand its contents in more depth.

 MetaCyc is a member of the BioCyc collection of Pathway/Genome Databases.
 In contrast to all other members of that collection, which are organism-specific DBs, MetaCyc is a multiorganism DB.
-One goal of the MetaCyc project is for MetaCyc to contain a representative example of every experimentally determined metabolic pathway.
-All other BioCyc databases describe the metabolic network and genome of a single organism, and mix experimentally determined pathways with computationally predicted pathways.
+The other BioCyc databases describe the metabolic network and genome of a single organism, and mix experimentally determined pathways with computationally predicted pathways.
+MetaCyc contains experimentally elucidated pathways only; one goal of the MetaCyc project is for MetaCyc to contain a representative example of every experimentally determined metabolic pathway.

 MetaCyc does not seek to model the complete metabolism of any particular organism, which is the role of individual BioCyc DBs.
-Instead, MetaCyc serves as a high-quality reference DB for predicting metabolic pathways in other organisms.
+Instead, MetaCyc serves as a broad reference on metabolic pathways and enzymes.
+For example, MetaCyc is a high-quality reference DB for predicting metabolic pathways in other organisms.
 Scientists typically use MetaCyc to answer metabolic questions that span multiple domains of life, such as “what are all the pathways for arginine degradation in microbes,” or “what cofactor biosynthesis pathways are known in bacteria?”
 For questions that require information about the complete genome, proteome, or metabolic network of an organism, instead consult the organism-specific PGDB.
 For example, MetaCyc contains 14 pathways that have been experimentally studied in Staphylococcus aureus, and 36 enzymes that participate in these pathways.
 In contrast, the BioCyc Staphylococcus aureus RF122 PGDB contains 189 pathways (most of which are computationally predicted), plus the entire genome and proteome of that strain.

 MetaCyc is a database of non-redundant, experimentally elucidated metabolic pathways and enzymes.
 It also contains reactions, chemical compounds, and genes.
 It stores predominantly qualitative information rather than quantitative data, although it does contain some quantitative data such as enzyme kinetics data.
 “MetaCyc” is pronounced “met-a-sike”.
 It sounds like “encyclopedia”.